-The Aging and Disability Community Project, coordinated out of the City’s Emergency Coordination Center in response to COVID-19, is acquiring and distributing limited amounts of personal protective equipment (PPE), facial coverings, and cleaning supplies for caregivers of people with disabilities and older adults.
+The Aging and Disability Community Project, coordinated out of the City’s Emergency Coordination Center in response to COVID-19, is acquiring and distributing limited amounts of facial masks, face coverings, sanitizing wipes, hand sanitizer, and cleaning supplies for caregivers of people with disabilities and older adults.

 Please review the City of Portland's Updated Face Covering Guidance before placing an order with us (opens PDF).

-If you would benefit from supplies, like disposable masks, hand sanitizer, cloth facial coverings, please contact us at
+If you would benefit from supplies, like disposable masks, hand sanitizer, cloth facial coverings, and transportation vouchers, please contact us at

 AgingDisabilitySupplies@portlandoregon.gov (preferred) or 503-823-4000.